turnkeylinux-apps/tkldev/docs/new-appliance-checklist.rst

         variables that hold preseeded values, set sane default values when needed but not found and pass them to the python inithook where applicable.

+        Important: ALL values that do NOT apply to your software should be ignored.

-        Note: the following preseedable values are GARUANTEED to be set. even if their value is "DEFAULT", they all should be set.
+        Note: the following preseedable values are GARUANTEED to be set.
+Even if their value is "DEFAULT", they all should be set.

             ROOT_PASS should be entirely ignored as it is the root user password for